Hi, Infidelity: Production

 "Hi, Infidelity" was written by John Enbom and directed by Michael Fields, marking Enbom's twelfth writing credit and Fields's sixth directing credit for the series.
 The episode features the second of three appearances by Laura San Giacomo as Harmony Chase.
 She and Enrico Colantoni had become friends when they co-starred on the sitcom Just Shoot Me!.
 They rekindled their friendship during production of "Charlie Don't Surf", San Giacomo's first appearance, so they lobbied for more storylines together.
 Thomas was open to the possibility, saying, "I wouldn't hesitate to go back to this, because I was really happy with how it played out."

-Adam Rose made his first appearance in this episode as a suspect; he would make appearances later in the season as well.
+Adam Rose made his second appearance in this episode as a suspect; he would make appearances later in the season as well.
 From the very beginning of his appearances, Rose's character, Max, was planned to begin a romantic relationship with Mac (Tina Majorino).
 Rose was roommates with Michael Mitchell, who played Bronson, another love interest for Mac.
 When Rose received the call that he would have a romantic storyline with Mac, he reportedly stated, "but I thought that's what my roommate was doing."